buananetpbun/buananetpbun.github.io/README.md

 - <a target="_blank"  href="https://buananetpbun.github.io/mikrotik-block-website-generator.html">Mikrotik Block Website Script Generator</a> - Mikrotik Block Website Script Generator for RouterOS
 - <a target="_blank"  href="https://buananetpbun.github.io/mikrotik-port-forward-generator.html">MikroTik Port Forward Script Generator</a> - MikroTik Port forward (Forwarding) Script Generator for RouterOS
 - <a target="_blank"  href="https://buananetpbun.github.io/mikrotik-hotspot-wizard.html">MikroTik Hotspot Wizard</a> - Make a easy with Mikrotik hotspot Wizard Generator tool for hotspot configuration with 3 step
+- <a target="_blank"  href="https://buananetpbun.github.io/mikrotik-bonding-interface.html">Bonding Interface / Link Aggregation</a> - Bonding is a technology that allows the aggregation of more than one ethernet interface and combine them into one virtual link so that we will get greater bandwidth throughput.

 ## <b>License</b><br>
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)